ILCogCompCuratorToHadoop/CuratorHadoopInterface/README.md

 2. Download [Hadoop](http://hadoop.apache.org/common/releases.html).
 This interface has been tested on Hadoop 1.0.3, but should work with previous and future releases as well.

 3. Unpack the Hadoop distribution and configure it according to the [official documentation](http://hadoop.apache.org/common/docs/r1.0.3/single_node_setup.html#Prepare+to+Start+the+Hadoop+Cluster).
+The testing version is 1.0.3.
 Initially, you probably will want to set up Hadoop as a pseudo-distributed operation.

 4. Download and configure the [Curator](http://cogcomp.cs.illinois.edu/trac/wiki/Curator) (scroll down to the **Download** section).
+The testing version is 0.6.9.
 NOTE: Presently you will need to contact @s3cur3 for the custom Curator build.
 Don't forget to set your JAVA_HOME configuration!

 5. Download the [HadoopInterface package](https://github.com/ILCogCompCuratorToHadoop/CuratorHadoopInterface) files from GitHub, including the Java source code and shell scripts.